dportik/SuperCRUNCH/docs/Analysis_Overview.md

 `subspecies = []`

 In this example the `--no_subspecies` flag will have no effect on the analysis.
-That is, even is the `--no_subspecies` flag is omitted, there aren't any subspecies to reference and the only possible outcome is to find species names.
+That is, regardless of whether the `--no_subspecies` flag is used or not, there aren't any subspecies to reference and the only possible outcome is to find species names.

 There are also some special cases depending on combinations of the taxon list and sequence set.